 Individuals diagnosed with more severe cases of addiction or diagnosed with co-occurring disorders should strongly consider choosing a long-term programs.
 This gives them more time to focus on recovery and a longer time to benefit from the treatment methods used.
 Short-term Ambien rehabilitation, on the other hand, may be effective enough for individuals with lots of home or environmental support, and who can continue treatment informally after rehab.

 Traditionally, inpatient Ambien rehabilitation average time is 28 days, or roughly a month.
-During this time, recovering addicts will live together in a residential rehab facility and attend daily treatment sessions, such as therapy and education sessions.
-However, some recovering addicts may be in inpatient rehab for as long as a year or more, depending on their needs.
+During this time, you will live together in a residential rehab facility and attend daily treatment sessions, such as therapy and education sessions.
+However, some people may be in inpatient rehab for as long as a year or more, depending on their needs.

-In general, though, long-term Ambien rehabilitation is often recommended, particularly for addicts with severe addictions.
+In general, though, long-term Ambien rehabilitation is often recommended, particularly for those with severe addictions.
 These long-term programs help people adjust to sleeping problems, or underlying anxiety or other mental health issues.
-Kind of like a “time out” for adults, long-term rehab helps get recovering addicts out of environments where they are tempted to continue using Ambien.
+Kind of like a “time out” for adults, long-term rehab helps you get out of environments where they are tempted to continue using Ambien.
 They are also more effective for cases involving extreme addiction and co-occurring mental health problems.

 Many Ambien rehabilitation programs follow a very similar timeline.
 The list below outlines a basic Ambien rehab stay and the order of events as they occur.

-The first step required when entering any rehabilitation program is the initial screening and assessment, which is conducted when an addict enters a program.
+The first step required when entering any rehabilitation program is the initial screening and assessment, which is conducted when you begin a treatment program.
 The purpose of this first step is to determine the extent of a person’s addiction as well as the best course of treatment based on a person’s individual situation.

 When an addicted person suddenly stops taking Ambien, they will often experience Ambien withdrawal symptoms such as depression, agitation, nausea, trembling, and insomnia.
 To help prevent these symptoms, doctors typically recommend tapering off of this medication.
 If this is not possible, however, a medical detox facility may be recommended.